 In addition, Gov. Tom Wolf announced that $15.7 million will be used for emergency cleanup to repair shedding lead paint in 40 schools, which affects about 29,000 children.

-And, Wolf announced a plan to spend $100 million in Philadelphia public schools to clean up lead, asbestos, and other hazards — an effort, he said, that’s a direct result of the series.
+Wolf also announced a plan to spend $100 million in Philadelphia public schools to clean up lead, asbestos, and other hazards — an effort, he said, that’s a direct result of the series.

-In an unusual and innovative effort, the “Toxic City” reporters recruited and trained staffers in schools to test buildings for lead in water, lead paint, and other hazards in areas where reporters were not allowed to go.
+In an innovative effort, the reporters recruited and trained staffers in schools to test buildings for lead in water, lead paint, and other hazards in areas where reporters were not allowed to go.

 Reporters also took pains to track down and speak with families whose children were affected by deteriorating school conditions.